Lake Cathie

 • Community protection

-• Management and maintenance of the surrounding foreshore reserves and nearby beaches.
+• Management and maintenance of some surrounding foreshore reserves including:

 Public health-related issues or issues relating to: